 Final payment can be made by credit card.
 Exclusively on our Smithsonian Family Adventures, families are able to make their final payment by credit card.

-You will be accompanied throughout your journey by locally born experts who will reveal aspects of Chinese life that you might miss on a typical tour.
+On your China family adventure, you will be accompanied by locally born experts who will reveal aspects of Chinese life that you might miss on a typical tour.
 Your trip is evenly paced, so that your family can balance relaxation and adventure.
 Accommodations are clean, comfortable, welcoming, and child-friendly.
 And every meal is healthy and delicious, with several Western-style dinners, plus kid-pleasing options on nights when we offer local Chinese cuisine.

 Single supplement: $2,000